drimran87/submission-to-NCBI-using-Aspera-connect-command-line/README.md

 your_email_w3RSBObO with the upload directory provided by NCBI.

 ## 4. Finalize submission
-once the files are uploaded, wait for 10 minutes for the upload to be shown on the NCBI submission portal click on the ```Request preload folder```, you should see folder having the raw fastq.gz files, select the folder and click on ``` Autofinish submission``` then ```Continue```.
+once the files are uploaded, wait for 10 minutes for the upload to be shown on the NCBI submission portal click on the ```Select preload folder```, you should see folder having the raw fastq.gz files, select the folder and click on ``` Autofinish submission``` then ```Continue```.